 If someone expects a slimming liposuction result at the donor sites, and it is a very reasonable expectation in my practice, I first harvest gently and delicately the required amount of fat for the fat transfer, and only after that will I proceed with the traditional higher suction pressure to complete the liposuction results.
 I also apply the principles of SAFELipo® liposuction.

 The other option for a buttock augmentation would be a buttock implant, which is a very reliable augmentation, or a combination of implants and fat grafting.
-We have a several options of shapes and sizes in Canada, some made in the United States — and some, of course, made in Brazil.
+We have a several options of shapes and sizes in Canada.
 See my other blogs on buttock implants.

 Recovery after Brazilian butt lift surgery is similar to buttock implants.
 In either case, sitting is not recommended for the first 2 or 3 weeks (other than to use the bathroom) in order to minimize pressure and movement on the freshly transferred fat cells.